Who else is on the meditation app market

 There are 4 popular monetization models for a meditation app.

 Fee per download.
-Some mindfulness apps, like Buddhify, charge a small fee per download — $7.44 from iOS App Store and $5.99 from the Google Play Store.
+Some mindfulness apps, like Buddhify, charge a small fee per download — $7.44 from the iOS App Store and $5.99 from the Google Play Store.

 In-app ads.
 Another way to make money from a meditation app is in-app ads.
-They are usually used by apps with free access to sessions, like Deep Meditation, that also might suggest you remove ads by paying a small fee.
+They are usually used by apps with free access to sessions, like Deep Meditation, which also might suggest you remove ads by paying a small fee.
 However, stats say it has the opposite effect.
 Users get annoyed by pop-up windows and stop using apps.
 That’s why we recommend looking at other monetization options.

 Partnerships and sponsorships are also a strategy to work with.
 Almost any mindfulness app has a broad mature audience to offer for brand partners.
 For example, Headspace has collaborated with Amazon, Air Canada, Nike, Spotify, and many other companies.
 If you need some inspiration, you can see the full list of their collaborators here.